Irishumanoid/Irishumanoid/README.md

 I mainly make projects relating to control theory and other applied math, robotics, and random backends for websites (usually with Flask).
 I use Java, Python, JS, MATLAB, LaTeX (it's markdown, but I'll count it) and sometimes, if I'm feeling edgy, Rust.

-## Relevant experience
+## Relevant past and present experiences

-✅ UW UbiComp Lab Intern Summer 2023: worked on a speech diarization pipeline to provide feedback on conversations by detecting speakers and analyzing their contributions
+✅ University of Washington UbiComp Lab Intern: speech diarization pipeline to provide feedback on conversations by detecting speakers and analyzing their contributions

+✅ Washington State University Intern: modeling and predicting the impact of extreme weather events upon the power grid

+✅ Yekola NLP Startup Intern: backend infrastructure to support multiplatform deployment of application to learn low-resource African languages, model research and training

+✅ Non Trivial Fellowship: research into the environmental impacts of training AI/ML models due to infrastructure requirements and lack of energy consumption transparency

-✅  3 years of robotics coding experience on a First Robotics team
+✅ 3 years of robotics coding experience (WPILib command-based) on First Robotics team ChainLynx 8248

-✅  Various hackathons
+✅ Various hackathons (EMP Hackfest, Hack PNW)

 <!--
 **Irishumanoid/Irishumanoid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.